axoflow/axosyslog-core-docs/content/docs/chapter-troubleshooting-syslog-ng/_index.md

   - To find message-routing problems, run {{% param "product.abbrev" %}} with the following command `syslog-ng -Fevd`.
 That way {{% param "product.abbrev" %}} will run in the foreground, and display debug messages about the messages that are processed.

-  - If `syslog-ng` is closing the connections for no apparent reason, be sure to check the log messages of `syslog-ng`.
+  - If AxoSyslog is closing the connections for no apparent reason, be sure to check the log messages of `syslog-ng`.
 You may also want to run `syslog-ng` with the `--verbose` or `--debug` command-line options for more-detailed log messages.
 You can enable these messages without restarting `syslog-ng` using the `syslog-ng-ctl verbose --set=on` command.
 For details, see the {{% xref "/docs/app-man-syslog-ng/syslog-ng.conf.5/_index.md" %}}.

   - Build up encrypted connections step-by-step.
 First create a working, unencrypted (for example, TCP) connection, then add TLS encryption, and finally, client authentication if needed.